SNTag/.dotfiles/emacs-26.2/readme.md

 linux in mind.
 Feel free to use or take details from this set up.
 Sources of inspiration are mentioned in the code.

-**Build focus:** I've been too focused on improving the overall feel of emacs.
+**Build focus:** I've been too focused on improving the aesthetics of emacs.
 Focusing now on using emacs as what it is: a tool.

 The Init file has only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for my mode configuration organization).
 Names of the Borg-Collective files indicate what it contains.

-**NOTE** Org-babel is currently disabled.
-It is a work in progress, and is interfering with non-programming org-mode config settings.
+**NOTE** SNTag-org-babel.el is deprecated.  babel is active and integrated into SNTag-org.el

+**NOTE2** I have noticed a consistent error with 'compile' from emacs.
+I suspect it to be an error with gcc.

 ## Build focus